luke-hale/Heat_Algorithm_And_Modelling/README.md

 ## Limitations & Disclaimers

-1. **Educational Tool:** This is a demonstration/research tool, not a medical device
+1. **Educational/Research Tool:** This is a demonstration and research exploration tool, NOT a medical device

-2. **Environmental Model:** Extension beyond Buller's original algorithm (clearly documented)
+2. **EXPERIMENTAL HYBRID MODEL:** The combination of Buller's HR-based algorithm with environmental factors has NO established scientific validation.
+This is an experimental approach to explore potential interactions.

+3. **No Clinical Use:** Not FDA approved.
+Not for clinical diagnosis, treatment decisions, or occupational health compliance.

+4. **Model Uncertainty:** The "Environment Influence" slider (0-100%) exists precisely because we don't know the "correct" coupling strength between physiological and environmental models.
+This is honest acknowledgment of uncertainty.

-3. **Individual Variation:** Default parameters may not fit all individuals
+5. **Individual Variation:** Default parameters may not fit all individuals.
+Age, fitness, acclimatization, health status, and medications all affect responses.

-4. **Simplified Physics:** Some environmental factors (wind speed, solar radiation, clothing) not included
-5. **Not FDA Approved:** Not for clinical diagnosis or treatment decisions
+6. **Calibration Needed:** If using for research, calibrate the environment influence parameter against real-world measurements for your specific population and conditions.

+7. **Simplified Assumptions:**
+   - Assumes steady-state clothing and activity
+   - Doesn't model transient heat storage
+   - Ignores some factors (air velocity around body, radiant asymmetry, clothing moisture)

+8. **Validation Status:**
+   - ✅ Buller's algorithm: Validated (±0.3°C accuracy)
+   - ✅ Individual environmental components: Validated (ISO standards, NOAA)
+   - ❌ Combined model: NOT validated

 ## License & Attribution